-All Palo Alto Networks firewalls provide an out-of-band management port (MGT) that you can use to perform the firewall administration functions.
-Alternatively, you can choose to use the MGT port for initial configuration, and then configure a data port for management access to the firewall.
-Either way, because the management interface provides access to your security configuration, you must take the following precautions to safeguard access to this interface:
+All Palo Alto Networks firewalls provide an out-of-band management (MGT) port that you can use to perform firewall administration functions.
+Alternatively, you can use the MGT port for initial configuration and then configure a data port for management access to the firewall.
+Either way, because the management interface provides access to your Security configuration, you must take the following precautions to safeguard access to this interface:

 Do not enable access to your management interface from the internet or from other untrusted zones inside your enterprise security boundary.
-This applies whether you use the dedicated management port (MGT) or you configure a data port as your management interface.
+This applies whether you use the dedicated management (MGT) port or a data port as your management interface.

 - Isolate the management interface on a dedicated management VLAN.

-- Limit the source IP addresses allowed in to the management network to those of your dedicated management devices, such as a jump server or a bastion host.
+- Limit the source IP addresses allowed in to the management network to IP addresses of your dedicated management devices, such as a jump server or a bastion host.

 - If you don’t have a bastion host, use Authentication Policy with multi-factor authentication (MFA) to require administrators to successfully authenticate before you allow them to continue to the firewall web interface login page or CLI login prompt.
 This prevents access to the management interface using stolen credentials or through vulnerability exploits.

-- Limit access to users in your security admin, network admin, or IT user groups, as appropriate for your organization.
+- Limit access to users in your security administrator, network administrator, or IT user groups as appropriate for your organization.

-- If you must enable remote access to the management network, require access through a VPN tunnel using GlobalProtect.
-After administrators successfully establish a VPN tunnel into your VPN zone, they must still authenticate into the management network through your bastion host.
+- If you must enable remote access to the management network, require access through a VPN tunnel using Prisma™ Access.
+After administrators successfully establish a VPN tunnel into your VPN zone, they must still authenticate in to the management network through your bastion host.

-- Do not use an interface management profile that allows HTTP, HTTPS, Telnet, or SSH on the interface where you have configured a GlobalProtect portal or gateway because this configuration exposes access to the management interface via the internet.
-Do not use HTTP or Telnet internally because those protocols transmit in cleartext.
+- Do not use an interface management profile that allows HTTP, HTTPS, Telnet, or SSH on the interface where you configured a GlobalProtect portal or gateway because this configuration exposes the management interface to internet access.
+Also do not use HTTP or Telnet internally because these protocols transmit in cleartext.

-- If you are using a template to deploy a VM-Series firewall that includes a field for restricting management access to a specific IP address, make sure to supply a CIDR block that corresponds to your dedicated management IP addresses or network.
+- If you are using a template to deploy a VM-Series firewall that includes a field for restricting management access to a specific IP address, supply a CIDR block that corresponds to your dedicated management IP addresses or network.
 If necessary, modify the corresponding security group to add additional hosts or networks after the template launch.
-Do not make the allowed source network range larger than necessary and do not ever configure the allowed source as 0.0.0.0/0.
+Do not make the allowed source network range larger than necessary and never configure the allowed source using 0.0.0.0/0.

 Use Service Routes to Access External Services

-By default, the firewall uses the management (MGT) port to access services that are outside of the management network on potentially untrusted networks, such as DNS servers, NTP servers, and authentication servers, including services that require internet access, such as Palo Alto Networks Services and AutoFocus.
+By default, the firewall uses the management (MGT) port to access services that are outside of the management network on potentially untrusted networks, such as DNS servers, NTP servers, and authentication servers.
+This includes services that require internet access, such as Palo Alto Networks services and AutoFocus™.
 Because your management interface—whether on the MGT port or a data port—must be isolated on the management network, you must use service routes (

 Service Route Configuration